 In 2013, MFC hired a new executive director and introduced a summer food program in Grand County operating on Mondays and Wednesdays in Hot Sulphur Springs and Tuesdays and Thursdays in Fraser.
 The summer food program provides meals to children facing food insecurities during the summer months.
 For the 2013-14 school year, MFC secured funding to expand its weekend food program to include all four elementary schools in Grand County to serve approximately 285 children each week.
 MFC was challenged to raise a two year $108,000 budget to ensure the success of the expanded Totes Program.
 As of June 21, 2013 the challenge was achieved.
 Mid-year, a new mission and logo were developed to better align MFC’s image with services offered within Grand County.
 In October 2013, MFC relocated its main office to Granby, CO.
 The new location provides a central, more accessible location.

 MFC staff is currently trained on the Principles and Practices of Family Support established by Family Support America and utilizes the Strengthening Family Model adopted by FRCA and recognized by the National Registry of Evidence Based Practices.
 Assuring the well-being of all families and individuals in a community is the cornerstone of a healthy society and requires universal access to support programs and services.
-MFC provides comprehensive, collaborative services with local referrals to help individuals and families connect with resources in their community.
+MFC provides comprehensive, collaborative services with local referrals to help individuals and families connect with resources in their community, and also offers one-on-one budget review and planning.

 In 2015, MFC added cancer support services for local residents.
 Working with a volunteer corps, Team Grand County, funds are raised each year at the Taking Steps to End All Cancer 5K to support pharmacy, travel and overnight stays for cancer related services.